chiragkyal/redhat-blogs/cert-manager-multi-arch.md

 Make a note of these informations as we'll use them when creating the `Subscription`.

+### Operator Installation with CLI

-4. Create a new project `cert-manager-operator`.
+1. Create a new project `cert-manager-operator`.
 This will be the operator namespace.

 ```shell
 oc new-project cert-manager-operator
 ```

-5. Next, we'll create the `OperatorGroup` to help OLM specify the target namespaces where the operator should be deployed and watch for it's resources.
+2. Next, we'll create the `OperatorGroup` to help OLM specify the target namespaces where the operator should be deployed and watch for it's resources.

 ```shell